gpeel/ng16-todo/READMEs/README-00-a-install-eslint.md

-# My Usual setting for Angular 12

 ## eslint settings

-In ng12+ no more migration from tslint to eslint, the project comes with no linter at all, so you just need to add eslint
+In ng12+ no more migration from tslint to eslint, the project comes with no linter at all, so you just need to add eslint with:
-with:

         ng add @angular-eslint/schematics